oussamaty/WeatherApp/README.md

 # WeatherApp
-A basic weather app using Dark Sky API and GeoCage API.
+A basic weather app using Dark Sky API and OpenCage Geocoding API.